adurm/SQLProject/README.md

  GROUP BY (od.UnitPrice * od.Quantity), CompanyName
 HAVING od.UnitPrice * od.Quantity > 10000
 ```

+#### 3.3 List the Top 10 Customers YTD for the latest year in the Orders file.
+Based on total value of orders shipped.
+No Excel required.
+(10 Marks)
 ```
 /* 3.3 */
 SELECT TOP 10 o.CustomerID, c.CompanyName,